-The Lead Executive Member for Housing, Health and Culture
+The Lead Executive Member for Housing, Health and Culture explained that the HRA outlined key housing responsibilities for the authority.

 The Executive were supportive of the plan and felt it was positive that additional investment was being made in the Council's Housing Stock.